AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 ::right::

+### Exercise

-We repeat the test for each of Show, Add, Edit, Store, Update, Delete and Destroy actions, adding to the correct test file.
+You will repeat the test for each of Show, Add, Edit, Store, Update, Delete and Destroy actions, adding to the correct test file.

 <div class="text-sm! leading-1!">